At 34 weeks pregnant, you might be feeling a little anxious now.

 This swelling and puffiness will settle after a few weeks.

-This is stimulating the production of lung surfactant.
+Cortisol stimulates the production of lung surfactant.

 Lung surfactant is linked to when labour actually kicks off.